 The annual Dag Hammarskjöld Lecture, jointly hosted by the Dag Hammarskjöld Foundation and Uppsala University, is given in memory of Dag Hammarskjöld.
 It recognises individuals who exhibit the values that inspired him personally and as Secretary-General: compassion, humanism, and commitment to international solidarity and cooperation.

 Two Dag Hammarskjöld Lectures were delivered on 17 September 2021.
 First, Christiana Figueres delivered her postponed 2019 lecture titled ‘Leadership for the decisive decade’.
 Second, the 2021 lecture, titled ‘A global compact for a world beyond COVID-19’, was delivered by Agnès Callamard.
 (The 2020 iteration of the lecture was cancelled due to the COVID-19 pandemic).
 Lecture abstracts are available below and links to the speaker biographies may be found at the bottom of this page.

-The event was hybrid in format and will took place in Uppsala University Grand Auditorium (Aula Magna) as well as being livestreamed.
+The event took place in Uppsala University Grand Auditorium (Aula Magna) and was also livestreamed.
 Ms Figueres delivered her lecture virtually, while Dr Callamard gave her lecture in person.
 The two then engaged in a live conversation, moderated by Dr Peter Wallensteen, Senior Professor of Peace and Conflict Research at Uppsala University.

 Agnès Callamard, 2021 Dag Hammarskjöld Lecture